Developer-lfierro743/Improved-Project-EaglecraftY-v.0.0-Pre-Developement/Readme.md

 --------------------------------------------------------------------
 2 original music disks!

-### copyright ©️ Xojang Studioz ZB(not affiliated with Mojang studios Ab and Microsoft)
+**copyright ©️ Xojang Studioz ZB(not affiliated with Mojang studios Ab and Microsoft)** we are a independent video game company who is our main flagship game